 Evidence of many more quilt works were found in Europe throughout time and many, though described as obviously beautiful works, were usually made to be used.
-One of the earliest decorative quilts made around 1860 is the Tristan Quilt.
+One of the earliest decorative quilts made in the 14th century is the Tristan Quilt.
 Made in Sicily, it is one of the oldest surviving quilts in the world.
 You can find a section in the V&A Museum in London, England and another in the Bargello Palace in Florence, Italy.

 Obviously, quilting as a craft came to America with the early Puritans.
 Quilts were made in those early days in America to serve a purpose, to provide warmth at night and to cover doors and windows to help reduce cold.
 Quilts were functional, with little time for women to create decorative quilts.
 Often times money and other resources were limited so quilts were made with what was available, often old clothing no longer needed by family members.
 Worn quilts were patched together or cut apart to make another usable quilt.
 Those early quilts tell the history not only of early American quilting, but also the early history of the country.

 In the early 1800s, whole cloth quilts became popular.
 These quilts’ beauty was not in the fabric or colors but in the stitching and/or cording work done on them.
 Applique became popular in the mid 1700s and peaked in popularity around 1850, but it was only the wealthy that could afford the expensive fabrics that went into these early applique quilts.